bitpoke/stack/docs/site.md

 ##### Read a file

 In order to read a file from GCS, we experimented with rclone, that was used to serve images via HTTP.
 Unfortunately, because it was to slow, we replaced it with a custom nginx and Lua implementation.
 This implementation is fast, but it has the drawback that works only on GCS.
 Also, is embedded in [stack-wordpress](https://github.com/presslabs/stack-wordpress) runtime, meaning that if you want to use this feature in your custom image, you'll need to base your image on [wordpress-runtime](https://quay.io/repository/presslabs/wordpress-runtime) container.

+## Code

+Stack will always start a Docker image that will run the actual code.
+The code can be deployed using Git, [pvc](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) or simple [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
+Another option will be to just build the image yourself and don't specify any code options.
+Using this, you can run what you've bundle in the image and Stack will not interfere.

+In order to fully take advantage of all Stack features, we recommend two ways of deploying your code:
+  * Git
+  * Docker image

+### Git

+In order to deploy a site using Git, you'll need to define:
+  * `spec.code.git.repository` - valid Git repository origin.
+It supports http, https, git and ssh protocol.
+  * `spec.code.git.reference` - reference to deploy.
+It can be a commit, branch or tag.
+Default: `master` If the code is not public, you'll need also to add `SSH_RSA_PRIVATE_KEY` to `spec.code.git.env` as an environment variable.
+You can store it into a secret, as specified in the [wordpress-site](https://github.com/presslabs/stack/blob/master/charts/wordpress-site/templates/wordpress.yaml#L26) chart.